What price redemption for a mentally sick workplace?

 But it was encouraging to see the report suggest that mental health support at work makes a significant difference, with those supported said to be twice as likely to be happy and three and a half times more likely to be ‘flourishing’ (that’s happier, healthier and more productive).

 In our response to the European Commission consultation on mental health (A comprehensive approach to mental health), IOSH called for early intervention through a prevention-orientated approach that looks to incorporate mental health in all areas of Commission policy and supports governments, workplaces and communities to help people with mental health conditions participate in and thrive at work.

 A greater emphasis on prevention would see, for example:

-- A key role being played by OSH professionals and OH services in developing a sustainable, healthy, safe and productive workforce
+- a key role being played by occupational safety and health (OSH) professionals and occupational health services in developing a sustainable, healthy, safe and productive workforce

 At a time of global recession, cost of living crisis and a shrinking labour market, we have to tackle this global problem of mental ill-health – for the sake of workers, businesses, employers and society.
 This is hurting all of us.

 Ivan Williams Jimenez